 - Repeat the alphabet from Z to A

-- Nystagmus or Horizontal Gaze Test.
+- Nystagmus or Horizontal/Vertical Gaze Test.
 You’re asked to follow the motion of a pen held a foot from your face.

-When it comes to sobriety testing, one of the primary concerns is whether or not the tests are reliable.
-For example, the New Jersey Supreme Court has found that the Horizontal Gaze Nystagmus test is almost entirely unreliable.
-Additionally, studies have found the One Leg Stand test is reliable only 65% of the time.
+When it comes to sobriety testing, one of the primary concerns is the reliability of the tests.
+For example, the New Jersey Supreme Court has found that the horizontal gaze nystagmus test not actually reliable at all.
+Additionally, studies have found the one leg stand test is reliable only 65% of the time.
 Meaning, even if the officer tells the recipient exactly how to perform the test, with no confusion on the recipient’s part, 35% of those tests are unreliable.
-The Walk-and-Turn test doesn’t fare much better.
+The walk-and-turn test doesn’t fare much better.
 This test is dependable about 68% of the time.
 The same caveats of proper instruction and understanding apply.
-Being invalid 32% of the time is a pretty large margin of error.
-So, as you can clearly see, Field Sobriety Tests are not foolproof tests.
+When all three of the field sobriety tests are completed together, they have an 82% accuracy rate.
+With such a large margin of error, field sobriety tests are clearly not foolproof and cannot be solely relied on to determine DUI charges.

 In addition to the reliability, several other factors can affect the results of sobriety testing.